ShawxingKwok/ITWorks/content/docs/jvm/tracer/road map/short term/_index.md

 - Ksp is aware of `context receiver` -> properties with `context receiver` won't be traced, and you needn't annotate them with `Tracer.Omit`

+- An IDE plugin for solving the renaming problem of changing objects positions.